tschope/php-laravel-vagrant-start-project/README.md

 Most configs is there, changed and enjoy the project

+# ATTENTION

+This project use Ubuntu and I created a few roles for Ansiable and this roles only works with Ubuntu.
+You can use Trusty, Xenial or Zesty version.

 # PHP Laravel Test

 Project develop for PHP with REST API.